 The key to both of these techniques is preparation.
 And good old fashioned confidence.
 The confidence can come later, though.

 There are plenty of resources that can help you prepare for both warm calling and door knocking.
-Here are a few of our favorites:
+Here are two of our favorites:

 - Hubspot: 9 Ways to Generate Real Estate Leads With a Door-Knocking Strategy

 - BoomTown!: 97% of Cold Calling is a Waste of Time

 - Wednesdays have a 46% higher answer rate than Mondays